-The LBO collected data related to the PFML program to conduct an analysis and identify the direct fiscal impact on school districts in Senate District 11.
-A survey was sent to the school districts, and employee wage data was obtained from PERA and PELSB.
-Due to the survey's low response rate, the LBO used an analysis of the PERA and PELSB wage data to estimate SF 2 impacts to the school districts in Senate District 11.
+The LBO collected data related to the PFML program to conduct an analysis and identify the direct fiscal impact on school districts in Senate District 58.
+The LBO used both data obtained from districts and an analysis of PERA and PELSB wage data to estimate HF 2 impacts on the school districts in Senate District 58.

 The LBO identified the PFML program will have a cost to the school districts in the form of employer premiums.
-The initial premium rate of 0.7% of eligible wages would result in an estimated \$2.16 million in employer premiums from these school districts in the 2026-2027 biennium.
-The bill allows for half of employer premiums to be passed on to employees, which means that \$1.08 million could be passed on to employees of these school districts in the 2026-2027 biennium.
+The initial premium rate of 0.7 percent of eligible wages would result in an estimated \$10.06 million in employer premiums from these school districts in the 2026-2027 biennium.
+The bill allows for half of employer premiums to be passed on to employees, which means that \$5.03 million could be passed on to employees of these school districts in the 2026-2027 biennium.